Vars-Ulrich/quartz/public/Amazon Web Services/AWS Products/Distro for OpenTelemetry.md

 ---
 icon: AiDistroForOpenTelemetry
+aliases:
+  - ADOT
 ---
 # Overview

 AWS Distro for OpenTelemetry (ADOT) is a secure, production-ready, AWS-supported distribution of the OpenTelemetry project.
-OpenTelemetry provides open-source APIs, libraries, and agents to collect distributed traces and metrics for application monitoring.
+OpenTelemetry provides open-source [[Application Programming Interface|API]]s, libraries, and agents to collect distributed traces and metrics for application monitoring.
 AWS Distro for OpenTelemetry enhances the OpenTelemetry components to offer a seamless monitoring solution that can integrate efficiently with AWS services.

 ### Key Features of AWS Distro for OpenTelemetry